Sooraj-Adhikari/Edusity/README.md

+# 🎓 Edusity - University Website

+**Edusity** is a fully responsive **university website** built with **React**.
+It showcases university details, features a **video section**, and includes a **contact form** that allows visitors to send queries directly via email.
+Designed with a clean and modern UI, Edusity is optimized for all devices, from desktops to mobiles. 📱💻

+---

+## 🚀 Features
+- Fully responsive design for all screen sizes
+- University video section
+- Contact form with **direct email integration**
+- Smooth navigation with React components
+- Modern UI with elegant layouts
+- Easy to customize for other institutions

+---

+## 🛠️ Tech Stack
+- **React.js**
+- **CSS3
+- ** API for email sending

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.